-THIS SECTION SUMMARIZES THE PRIMARY FEATURES AND CONSEQUENCES OF THE REINCORPORATION TRANSACTION, IT MAY NOT CONTAIN ALL OF THE INFORMATION THAT IS IMPORTANT TO YOU.
+THIS SECTION SUMMARIZES THE PRIMARY FEATURES AND CONSEQUENCES OF THE REINCORPORATION TRANSACTION.
+IT MAY NOT CONTAIN ALL OF THE INFORMATION THAT IS IMPORTANT TO YOU.
 TO UNDERSTAND THE REINCORPORATION TRANSACTION, YOU SHOULD READ THIS ENTIRE PROXY STATEMENT/PROSPECTUS AND APPENDIX A.

-This summary is qualified in its entirety by reference to the additional information contained elsewhere in this combined proxy statement/ prospectus, dated September 23, 2014 (the "Proxy Statement/ Prospectus"), and the Agreement and Plan of Merger between Newtek NY and Newtek MD that will affect the Reincorporation Transaction (the "Merger Agreement"), which is attached to this Proxy Statement/ Prospectus as Appendix A.
+This summary is qualified in its entirety by reference to the additional information contained elsewhere in this combined proxy statement/ prospectus, dated [], 2014 (the "Proxy Statement/ Prospectus"), and the Agreement and Plan of Merger between Newtek NY and Newtek MD that will affect the Reincorporation Transaction (the "Merger Agreement"), which is attached to this Proxy Statement/ Prospectus as Appendix A.

 This Proxy Statement/ Prospectus is being furnished to shareholders of Newtek NY in connection with the Merger Agreement, pursuant to which Newtek NY will merge into Newtek MD and the outstanding shares of Newtek NY will be converted into shares of Newtek MD in order for the company to reincorporate from New York to Maryland in anticipation of the election by Newtek MD to be regulated as a BDC under the 1940 Act.
-The boards of directors of each of the Companies approved the Reincorporation Transaction (each a "Board," and together the "Boards").
-The Board of Newtek NY approved the Reincorporation at a meeting held on September 12, 2014 and the Board of Newtek MD approved the Reincorporation Transaction by unanimous written consent.
+At a meeting held on [], the boards of directors of each of the Companies approved the Reincorporation Transaction (each a "Board," and together the "Boards").
 A copy of the Merger Agreement is attached to this Proxy Statement/ Prospectus as Appendix A. This Proxy Statement/ Prospectus also contemplates other matters to be considered by the stockholders at the special meeting including: (i) the approval of a reverse stock split; (ii) the authorization to sell shares of common stock at a price or prices below Newtek NY's then current net asset value per share in one or more offerings; (iii) the approval of a new equity compensation plan and (iv) the approval to adjourn to solicit additional votes.
 Shareholders should read this entire Proxy Statement/ Prospectus, including the exhibits carefully.